jimDavisGray/AppveyorLambaDeployTest/Databases/README.md

 # Rockport - Life of Loan Databases

 This is database directory for the Rockport Portal application.
-For each RedGate database project, create a directory here.
+Create a directory here for each RedGate database project.